 Pharmaceutical residues treatment

 Pharmaceutical residues in wastewater streams present major environmental problems.
-Substances such as antibiotics (e.g. Amoxicillin and Ciprofloxacin), beta blockers and drugs like morphin and codein are difficult and often impossible treat in wastewater treatment plants due to their complex chemical structures.
-Such substances have adverse effect on fish, plants and whole ecosystems and accumualate over time due their non-biodegradable characteristics.
+Substances such as antibiotics (e.g. Amoxicillin and Ciprofloxacin), beta blockers and drugs like morphine and codeine are difficult and often impossible to treat in wastewater treatment plants due to their complex chemical structures.
+Such substances have an adverse effect on fish, plants and whole ecosystems and accumulate over time due to their non-biodegradable characteristics.

 Bacteria may also develop resistance to antibiotics, hence it is a major contributor to the growing global issue of non-effective antibiotic treatment among humans.
 In hospitals, Iodinated Contrast Media (ICM) has proven difficult to treat by traditional means.